AP FACT CHECK: Trump a rosy outlier on science of the virus - KVIA

 THE FACTS: For days Trump inflated the prospects for a quick treatment or cure for COVID-19.
 This is one example.
 No drugs have been approved as a treatment, cure, preventive medicine or vaccine for the disease, and public health officials say not to expect anything imminently.

+Technically, doctors can already prescribe the malaria drug to patients with COVID-19, a practice known as off-label prescribing.
+But Trump falsely suggested to reporters that the FDA had just cleared the drug specifically for the viral pandemic spreading in communities across the U.S. That would mean that the drug had met the FDA’s standards for safety and effectiveness.

-Although research studies are beginning on using the malaria drug hydroxychloroquine, scientists urge caution about whether the drugs will live up to Trump’s promises.
-It’s also not clear whether FDA had yet approved studying the two-drug “Z-pak” combination.
+Although research studies are beginning on using hydroxychloroquine specifically to treat the coronavirus, scientists urge caution about whether the drugs will live up to Trump’s promises.

 Dr. Michelle Gong, a critical care chief at New York’s Montefiore Medical Center, told the Journal of the American Medical Association that it is imperative for doctors to do careful studies of drugs such as chloroquine to make sure they actually work, rather than just administering them to patients because they have nothing else to offer.
 Without that proof, “it is very easy for us to do more harm,” she said.